The Best Free Workouts on the Nike Training Club App

 Five minutes may seem short, but if you’re looking to build up to high-intensity training (HIT), it can be helpful to start small with a beginner-level class like this one.

-This five-minute beginner class, led by Nike trainer David Carson, CSCS, features just two moves so you can practise and improve as you go.
+This five-minute beginner class, led by Nike trainer David Carson, C.S.C.S, features just two moves so you can practice and improve as you go.

 To help strengthen and tone your abs, consider going with this beginner-level, 15-minute workout with rapper Megan Thee Stallion and Nike trainer Tara Nicolas.
 This workout requires no equipment, and in a short time, it’ll help you start building strength, endurance and balance.